 Throwing on the song Godstar by Psychic TV, the Beyerdynamic DT 700 PRO X rewards you with its excellent reproduction and generous (for closed-back headphones) sound stage.
 The song takes advantage of the interplay of panned instruments and vocals, so it’s a pleasure to hear each element at the appropriate volume when sections switch each between the left and right channels.

-Most consumer headphones, and frankly a lot of studio headphones, under-emphasize mids, but not the DT 700 PRO X. The dip at the 250Hz range sits kind of at the cusp of lower mids and upper bass.
-You can still hear the fundamentals, like overdriven and acoustic guitar superbly.
+The dip at the 250Hz range sits kind of at the cusp of lower mids and upper bass.
+You can still hear the fundamentals.
 Quietly mixed elements like piano, hard-right panned handclaps, and subtle echo effects on Genesis P-Orridge’s vocals come through well.

 Meanwhile, the walking bass line and kick drum sit pretty evenly, not exaggerated or hidden beneath other instruments.
 It does not exactly have boosted bass.
 The only element that could use a slight bump might be where the DT 700 PRO X is a bit quiet in the highs.
 Some of the treble parts like hi-hats and crash cymbals are hard to hear.
 These elements are still audible, however, as are all parts of the track.